This complete Thanksgiving meal for two is prepared in the slow cooker, letting you enjoy Thanksgiving all year long. Plus an easy clean up!

 - Pour over the 1 tablespoon of butter over the turkey.

-- Using the same bowl: Toss the brussels sprouts in ingredients and put into foil section.
+- Using the same bowl: Toss the brussels sprouts in butter, salt, and pepper and put into foil section.

-- Using the same bowl: Toss the sweet potatoes in ingredients and put into foil section.
+- Using the same bowl: Toss the sweet potatoes in butter, salt, pepper, cinnamon, and brown sugar and put into foil section.

-- Using the same bowl: Toss the stuffing with ingredients and put into foil section.
+- Using the same bowl: Toss the stuffing ingredients and put into foil section.

 - Cook on low for 8 hours or high for 4 hours.